ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 samtools sort -o Cen01_MA.bam -T Cen01_Sorted -@ 8 -m 8G Cen01_MA.bam
 ```
 This job is called sam_to_bam_Cen01.qsub in /mnt/ls15/scratch/users/f0002184.

+I ran into my first small and rather silly problem here.
+I originally had put 100 Gb in my script, but clearly that didn't work, so keep in mind, there are no spaces between them!!!!!!!
+As seen above, it's 100Gb, NOT 100 Gb!
+Silly me.
+Also, converting these files only took around 3 hours each.

 #### 7 June 2017
 map_Cen01_MA begun execution and finished!
 It took about 5 hours, which is much shorter than what I was expecting.
 It created a new file, Cen01_MA.sam in /mnt/ls15/scratch/users/f0002184/MAPPING_MEGA_ASSEMBLY.
 I submitted the job to convert it to a bam file (s/o to Jackson for updating SAMTools yay!).
 I created a new directory for only .bam files in the MAPPING_MEGA_ASSEMBLY directory called BAM_Files.